There is so much misinformation about what you can and can’t eat during pregnancy.

 - Pasteurised cheese – soft cheese is ok as long as it has been cooked

 - Pasteurised or UHT milk

 - Soft serve ice-cream is safe if hygienically stored.
 For example, McDonald’s stores have a strict hygiene policy where the machines are washed and cleaned every day.
-Dr Orr recommends avoiding ice-cream trucks because they aren’t regularly inspected for food standards.
+Ice-cream trucks are best avoided because they aren’t regularly inspected for food standards.
 However it’s important to be mindful of sugar consumption and not go overboard!

 - Nuts – not only are these safe, there is evidence to suggest that avoiding nuts during pregnancy may actually cause nut allergies